tplinderoth/Copenhagen-Popgen-Course/ngs_intro_exercises/README.md

 </details>

-## IGV (Integrative Viewer Genomics)
+## IGV (Integrative Genomics Viewer)
 Executing the commands in this section is optional because running a visualization program like IGV is painfully slow over a remote connection, but I've included instructions on how to run it so that you can try it out later.
-Still read through the section.
+I would encourage you to read this section still so that you familiarize yourself with what IGV can do.

-A useful way to visualize mapping information is with the Integrative Genomics Viewer (IGV)
+The Integrative Genomics Viewer (IGV) provies a useful way to visualize mapping information.

 	# start up igv
 	$IGV

 	# SKIP THE FOLLOWING (it's already been done for you)

 	# load reference genome
-	# In top menu: 'Genomes' -> 'Load Genome from File...' and select /ricco/data/tyer/ref/GCA_900246225.3_fAstCal1.2_genomic_chromnames_mt.fa
+	# In the drop-down menu: 'Genomes' -> 'Load Genome from File...' and select /ricco/data/tyer/ref/GCA_900246225.3_fAstCal1.2_genomic_chromnames_mt.fa

 	# load BAM
 	# In top menu: 'File' -> 'Load from File...' select /ricco/data/tyler/bams/CMASS6607991.bam

 	# START HERE
-	# 'File -> Open session... -> '+ Other locations/Computer/ricco/data/tyler/igv_sessions/CMASS6607991.xml'
+	# 1) In the drop-down menu 'File -> Open session... -> '+ Other locations/Computer/ricco/data/tyler/igv_sessions/CMASS6607991.xml'
-	# In the box next to 'Go' type 'chr7:18,078,500-18,102,000' and press 'Go'
+	# 2) In the box next to 'Go' type 'chr7:18,078,500-18,102,000' and press 'Go'
-	# Right-click on the track containing the reads in the IGV window and select 'view as pairs' and 'Group alignment by' -> 'pair orientation'
+	# 3) Right-click on the track containing the reads in the IGV window and select 'view as pairs' and 'Group alignment by' -> 'pair orientation'
-	# click on one of the green reads and figure out where its mate maps.
+	# 4) click on one of the green reads and figure out where its mate maps.
 What orientation are these reads mapping in?
 	# You can use the scroll bar along the top to explore more mapping along chr7.

 <details>